Nutzzz/Civ5-EthnicDiversity/readme.txt

 	-- Version History --

-v.28 beta 3 TEST (Oct 21, 2015):
+v.29 beta (Aug ??, 2016)
+- new Excel exporter for easier editing/comparing unit choices, remove need to keep separate spreadsheet updated, and consolidate scaling mod data
+- allow override of the fallback suffix type for each specific unit
+- fix bugs and increase flexibility of embarked unit Lua
+- units can now have both era and cultural diversity (e.g., great people, workers, and trade units)
+- new general suffix type for Northern Europe (Denmark and Sweden)
+- new general suffix type for Northern Africa (Carthage, Morocco, and Songhai)
+- new general suffix type for Oceania (Polynesia and city state Wellington)
+- new general suffix type for South Asia (India and city states Colombo and Kathmandu)
-- new general suffix types for South Asia (India, Colombo, Kathmandu, and Lhasa) and Oceania (Polynesia and Wellington)
+- new general suffix type for Southeast Asia (Siam and Indonesia, and city states Hanoi, Kuala Lumpur, Malacca, Manila, and Singapore)
-- Southeast Asian civs and city states now use Polynesian city style (however, no new suffix for them yet)
-- fix bugs with embarked unit Lua
-- mod compatibility enhancements
+- Prehistoric Era compatibility: first pass at diversity, just a few one-offs at this point
+- Enlightenment Era compatibility: diversity for the line infantry and carrack and a first pass at diversity with a few one-offs
+- enhance mod compatibility generically (but we're making wild assumptions and it only works where we're lucky about what order the modder constructs art define tables)
+- Assyria now shares units with Babylon
-- some adjustment of the unit choices
+- adjust some of the unit and city style choices
-- add bernie14's German marines
+- add Barathor's barbarian galley reskin as trireme for North European civs
-- add Civitar's conversion of the wizard/druid as missionary (white robe) and inquisitor (red robe) for Celts
+- add Civitar's conversion of the druid/wizard as missionary (white robe) and inquisitor (red robe) for Celts
 - add Civitar's conversion of Bakuel's Cuman units for Huns
 - add Civitar's conversion of Bakuel's silat for Indonesia
 - add Civitar's Zapotec battle priest as inquisitor for Native North and South American civs and Polynesia
 - add Civitar's Dervish Maara Weyn as cavalry for Middle Eastern civs
 - add Civitar's conversion of Bakuel's Hebrew units for Levant city states (Jerusalem, Byblos, Sidon, and Tyre)
+- add danrell's Avro Arrow as Jet Fighter for Canadian city states
+- add danrell's Ram Mk II as Tank for Canadian city states
 - add danrell's Kingdom of Jerusalem crusaders for Levant city states
 - add danrell's akazonae as lancer for Japan
+- add danrell's warrior monk as inquisitor for Asian civs
+- add Deliverator's conversion of coffee junkie's Native Rifleman as musketman for Shoshone
+- add Deliverator's conversion of Walter Harkwood and Refar's cog as middle-era cargo ships for Germany and surrounding civs
+- add Deliverator's mounted conversion of danrell's Roman longswordsman as great general for Rome
+- add GeneralMatt's Kirov cruiser for Russia [though a Slava-class model would be a better choice since Kirov is a battlecruiser]
 - add hangman's Inca axeman as a second longswordsman model
+- add JTitan's conversions of early Songhai units from RTW Europa Barbarorum
+- add Kwadjh's conversion of the assassin as inquisitor for Middle Eastern and Central Asian civs
 - add Nomad or What's conversions of Bakuel's Berbers for Morocco
+- add Nutty's teamcolor reskin of Ansaldo SVA-5 as Great War fighter for Mediterranean civs
+- add Nutty's teamcolor reskin of Nieuport 17 as Great War fighter for Southeast Asian civs
+- add Patum333's Chinese swordsman for Asian civs
+- add Patum333's Netherlands scout
+- add Snafusmith's 155mm gun as artillery for France
+- add Snafusmith's Short Bomber as Great War bomber for England
+- add Snafusmith's Halberstadt DII as Great War fighter for Ottomans
+- add Snafusmith's Hanriot HD1 as Great War fighter for Belgian city states
 - add Snafusmith's F-4 jets for Egypt, Greece, Japan, Korea, and Ottomans
+- add Snafusmith's A7V as extra landship model for Germany
+- add Snafusmith's Ford M.1918 as extra landship model for America
+- add Snafusmith's Mark IV as landship for Canadian city states
+- add Snafusmith's Whippet Mk.A as extra landship model for England
-- add Sukritact's Ogichida as musketman for Native North American civs
+- add Sukritact's Ogichidaa as musketman for Native North American civs
+- add Tomahawk.nsk's reskins of GeneralMatt's predreadnoughts as ironclads
+- add Wolfdog's V1 Rocket as guided missile for Germany
+- add Wolfdog's conversion of TheCoyote's A-7 Corsair II as jet fighter for Greece, Portugal and Siam
+- add Wolfdog's conversion of TheCoyote's Draken as jet fighter for Sweden and Denmark
+- add Wolfdog's conversion of TheCoyote's Ho229 (world war II prototype) as stealth bomber for Germany and Austria
 - add Wolfdog's Qizilbash as lancer for Persia
+- add Wolfdog's conversions of mechaerik's Special Forces as marines
-- add Wolfdog's conversion of TheCoyote's A-7 Corsair II as jet fighter for Greece, Portugal and Siam
+- add Wolfdog's conversion of GarretSidzaka's Viet Cong as marine for Siam and Indonesia
+- add Wolfdog's conversion of KrugerPritz's FV510 Warrior as mechanized infantry for England
+- add Wolfdog's conversion of the Civ4Col preacher as a late-era missionary for European civs
+- add Wolfdog's conversion of Walter Harkwood's carrack as middle-era cargo ships for various civs
+- add Wolfdog's ANZAC units as WWII infantry for Wellington and Australian city states
 - add zwei833's Schwaben reskin of bernie14's longswordsman as an additional model for Germany
 - add zwei833's Bohemian reskin of bernie14's longswordsman for Prague and Bratislava
+- add zwei833's conversion of Bakuel's Malay armored cavalry as knight for Indonesia
-- add danrell's warrior monk as inquisitor for Asian civs
+- add zwei833's conversion of danrell's Egyptian warrior
-- add Kwadjh's conversion of the assassin as inquisitor for Middle Eastern and Central Asian civs
+- add zwei833's conversions of Realism Invictus warriors and scouts
-- add Ho229 (world war II prototype) as stealth bomber for Germany
-- add V1 Rocket as guided missile for Germany

 v.28 beta 2 (Aug 23, 2015):
 - add Civitar's Anishinaabe Midew medicine man as missionary for Native North American civs